goodfella47/Synthetic-data-tutorial/examples/render_and_paste/README.md

 **Explanation**: The above code loads a 3D model in .obj format and assigns a category ID, which is used for segmentation labeling.
 You can hide objects if they aren’t required in the final render.

+<span style="color: red;">Note:</span> Please be aware that `category_id=0` is reserved for the background and will be ignored during processing.
+Make sure to assign category IDs starting from 1 for objects you want to include in the segmentation and rendering.

 ## Step 2: Set the object materials
+Next, apply random perturbations to the object's materials:

 ```python
 # Randomly perturbate the material of the object